-We appreciate our students' understanding and willingness to adapt to remote learning for their spring and summer courses.
-The decision to switch to online classes—with some limited exceptions for clinicals—and plan for a phased reopening align with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect our community.
-Each School will make a decision about the fall semester based on its unique considerations.
+We appreciate our students' understanding and willingness to learn remotely for the fall semester—with some limited exceptions by School and for clinicals.
+Our goal is to limit the number of interactions on campus, slow the rate of transmission, and protect our community.
 We understand there are personal, logistical, and financial challenges to these extraordinary measures.
 University leadership and your Schools are here to support you.

 The Learn Remotely website, created by the Office of the Vice Provost for Advances in Learning (VPAL) and Harvard University Information Technology (HUIT), contains best practices, tools, and support for learning online.

 The resources and information on this page can also help you adjust to remote learning and inform you of the latest University guidance and policies for student workers, dining and housing, financial matters, health and wellbeing, and more.

 We understand the challenges of adjusting to online classes, imperfect remote learning environments, and maintaining meaningful engagement.
 Learn about best practices, available tools, and how to get help.